Pyrenees Husky (Great Pyrenees & Husky Mix): Info, Pictures, Traits

 But if the dog is used to being around kids and other people, they shouldn’t have a problem meeting new humans as time goes on.
-This breed loves to explore, so they’d made a great addition to families that enjoy camping, picnicking, and even exploring their own neighborhoods.
+The Great Pyrenees Husky Mix loves to explore, so they’d made a great addition to families that enjoy camping, picnicking, and even exploring their own neighborhoods.

 Again, socialization is the key to harmonious relationships when it comes to the Pyrenees Husky.
 This breed needs the opportunity to socialize so they can learn how to get along with other dogs and maybe even cats.
 In general, as a puppy, this breed can be incorporated into a household with other pets with proper training in place.

 Things to Know When Owning a Pyrenees Husky:

 There are lots of benefits and pleasures to think about as a prospective puppy owner, but there are also a variety of needs that should be considered before adopting a Pyrenees Husky puppy.
 Here is the important stuff you should know:

 As a medium to large-sized dog, the Great Pyrenees Husky Mix tends to have a hefty appetite, especially if they are exercised every day.
 Dry or wet dog food that includes a predominance of fat and protein is a good choice for puppies as it will support their rapid growth.
 Adult dogs can thrive with a diet that includes more grains and vegetables.